variani/matlm/README.md

 ## About

 The `matlm` R package fits linear models in matrix form and avoids calling `lm`.
-That makes computation efficient if many predictors need to be tested and calling `lm` for every marker creates considerable overhead in computation time.
+That makes computation efficient if many predictors need to be tested, while calling `lm` for every predictor results in a considerable overhead in computation time.

 Features (to be implemented):